The Reflecting Skin: Plot

-Cameron returns home to look after his brother Seth, as Ruth has become shell-shocked following her husband's self-immolation.
+Cameron returns home from the military to look after his brother Seth, as Ruth has become shell-shocked following her husband's self-immolation.
 Whilst visiting his grave, Cameron meets Dolphin, and romance sparks between the two, much to Seth's horror.
 In a nearby barn, Seth and Kim discover an ossified dead fetus, which Seth takes home with him, believing it to be Eben incarnate as a fallen angel.
 Cameron shows Seth a photograph of a baby dying from radiation poisoning, which both fascinates and disturbs Seth.
 The next day, Seth follows Cameron to Dolphin's house, where he observes Cameron emotionally confessing to Dolphin his culpability in atomic bomb experiments.
 Cameron and Dolphin begin to make love; running in terror from the house, Seth witnesses the men in the Cadillac abducting Kim.

 Cameron's body begins to deteriorate from radiation sickness, which Seth attributes to Dolphin's supposed vampirism.
 Kim's body is discovered the next day, and law enforcement authorities still believe that Luke is alive and responsible.
 As Cameron and Dolphin grow closer and plot to run away together, Seth focuses his rage at Dolphin.
 He consults with the fetus "angel Eben" that night on how to deal with her.
 On the spur of the moment the next day, as she is about to get a ride from them, he does not warn Dolphin of the men in the black Cadillac.
 Dolphin's body is found, and Cameron breaks down in front of Seth.
-Realizing he has effectively broken his brother, Seth runs to a nearby field and, overwhelmed with anger, screams at the setting sun.
+Seth runs to a nearby field and screams at the setting sun.